 Online voter registration is available for Utah residents with a valid driver’s license or state ID, by visiting the Utah Voter Registration website; the form must be submitted at least eleven days before an election.
 Note that if the voting address is not the same as the driver’s license address, the license must be updated with the Driver License Division before registering.

-The last day to register to vote by mail for the general election is October 23.
+The last day to register to vote by mail for the primary election is July 30, 2021.

 Mail-in voter registration is available by filling out the State of Utah Voter Registration form found here; the form must be postmarked at least 30 days before an election, or delivered in person to the county clerk at least eleven days before an election.
 Note that one of the following is required: